data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 ### Verb-based functions
 Another pattern you may have picked up on is that every function is a verb.
 That is, the name of the function is telling us what the function is going to do!
-This is common both within the Tidyverse as well as in other packages, and even base R.
+This is common both within the Tidyverse as well as in other packages.

 ### When functions need arguments and when they don't
 You also may have noticed that some of our functions needed arguments, that is, some kind of additional information provided inside the parentheses.